 - Re-assessment of the pumping regime; removal of the pump on site is desired if this has no significant external impact.
 Initial hydrological modelling indicates that parts of the west of the site will develop a mosaic of open water and wetland habitats with permanent deeper water when pumping is reduced or stopped.
 Hydrological management will look to optimise summer water levels to maximise the development of wetland vegetation (by looking to set water depths at < 0.5 m, where possible).
 It is inevitable that some sections will naturally have deeper water due to the topography at this site.
 Water-levels will be adjusted at outfalls and by adjusting piped drainage.
 More sustainable permanent gravity drainage solutions will be examined.
 Some targeted bunding may be required.
-It is expected that a natural seasonal regime of water fluctuation will develop, with water-levels fluctuating in association with levels in the adjacent watercourses and associated groundwater conditions. - Intensive drain blocking to create wetlands, and the introduction of Reeds and other Rhizomes, where needed; - Management of water levels with overflow pipes; - Re-alignment of piped drainage; - Re-wetting the deep peat and some shallow peat areas of the bog using berms and field re-profiling.
+It is expected that a natural seasonal regime of water fluctuation will develop, with water-levels fluctuating in association with levels in the adjacent watercourses and associated groundwater conditions. - It is proposed to eventually decommission two pumps along the west side of Bloomhill in the area to be rehabilitated. - Intensive drain blocking to create wetlands, and the introduction of Reeds and other Rhizomes, where needed; - Management of water levels with overflow pipes; - Re-alignment of piped drainage; - Re-wetting the deep peat and some shallow peat areas of the bog using berms and field re-profiling.
 This enhanced measure seeks to create large (c.
-45m x 60m) flat areas or cells of shallow (< 10 cm) water conditions on bare peat, across multiple fields that are enclosed by shallow berms to retain shallow surface water; - Re-wetting some deep peat areas of the bog through field drain blocking using a dozer to create peat barriers (up to seven every 100 m along each field drain);
+45m x 60m) flat areas or cells of shallow (< 10 cm) water conditions on bare peat, across multiple fields that are enclosed by shallow berms to retain shallow surface water; - Re-wetting some deep peat areas of the bog through field drain blocking to create peat barriers (up to seven every 100 m along each field drain);